truenas/middleware/docs/userguide/freenas_storage.rst

 *PUSH* to see if either log gives an indication of the error.

 If the key is correct and replication is still not working, try deleting all snapshots on *PULL* except for the most recent one.
 In
-:menuselection:`Storage --> Periodic Snapshot Tasks --> View Periodic Snapshot Tasks --> ZFS Snapshots` check the box next to every snapshot except for the last one (the one with 3 icons instead of 2), then click the global "Destroy" button at the bottom of the screen.
+:menuselection:`Storage --> Periodic Snapshot Tasks --> View Periodic Snapshot Tasks --> Snapshots` check the box next to every snapshot except for the last one (the one with 3 icons instead of 2), then click the global "Destroy" button at the bottom of the screen.

 Once you have only one snapshot, open Shell on *PUSH* and use the :command:`zfs send` command.
 To continue our example, the ZFS snapshot on the